telpuhova/doctor-search/readme.md

 ## Description

-An application that uses BetterDoctor API to retrieve information about doctors and lets a user find a match by typing an issue that they're having, or the name of a doctor.
+An application that uses Better Doctor API to retrieve information about doctors and lets a user find a match by typing an issue that they're having, or the name of a doctor.

 ## Setup